binjr/binjr/distribution/info/README.md

 As such, *binjr* aims to become a valuable tool in forensic analysis when working with data sources that do not provide such flexible visualization natively.

-It is a Java based client application and runs on multiple Desktop environnements (Windows, MacOS and Linux).
+It is a Java based client application and runs on multiple Desktop environments (Windows, MacOS and Linux).

 ### Getting help
-The documentation can be found [here](https://github.com/fthevenet/binjr/wiki/Reference).
+The documentation can be found [here](https://www.binjr.eu/user_manual).

-If you encounter an issue, or would like to suggest an enhancement or a new feature, you may do so [here](https://github.com/fthevenet/binjr/issues).
+If you encounter an issue, or would like to suggest an enhancement or a new feature, you may do so [here](https://github.com/binjr/binjr/issues).

 For more info and to download the latest release, please visit the binjr website at [www.binjr.eu](https://www.binjr.eu)